 Idaho

-Idaho is an interesting state in that technically it has wage notice requirements, but those requirements are not specified.
+Idaho is an interesting state in that it technically has wage notice requirements, but those requirements are not specified.
 Employers simply must provide employees with wage statements that detail their payment information.

 Illinois